cityofships/i-love-compute/README.md

 Task force to promote and make easy usage of OpenCL on Linux and beyond.

-Targets:
+Tasks being worked on:

-- Identify all existing compute frameworks, focusing with OpenCL on Linux to begin with,
+- Identify existing compute frameworks, focusing on OpenCL on Linux to begin with,
 - Track issues accross projects,
-- Provide installation instructions, scripts, repository links or packages
+- Provide installation instructions, scripts, repository links or packages,
 - Help to make possible to install multiple OpenCL frameworks and multiple version of OpenCL frameworks when possible,
-- Provide compatibility matrix for softwares and OpenCL frameworks,
-- Provide compatibility matrix for hardwares and OpenCL frameworks,
-- Provide performance matrix for softwares and OpenCL frameworks,
 - Gather generic knowldege about compute solutions.

+Postponed tasks:

+- Provide compatibility matrix for pieces of software and OpenCL frameworks,
+- Provide compatibility matrix for pieces of hardware and OpenCL frameworks,
+- Provide performance matrix for pieces of software and OpenCL frameworks.

-Knowledge about Vulkan compute or legacy Shader-based compute is welcome, same for knowledge about other operating systems like BSD ones, Haiku and others.
+Knowledge about Vulkan compute or legacy shader-based compute is welcome, same for knowledge about other operating systems like BSD ones, Haiku and others.

 Funding